Blue Creek, Ohio

 Blue Creek is an unincorporated community in western Jefferson Township, Adams County, Ohio, United States.
 It is located along State Route 125.
 It has a post office with the ZIP code 45616.

 History

-A post office was established at Blue Creek 1844; it closed in 1907, and reopened in 1933.
+A post office was established at Blue Creek in 1844; it closed in 1907 and reopened in 1933.
 The community took its name from nearby Blue Creek.
+On August 9, 2007, the 110th United States Congress enacted a law to designate the facility of the United States Postal Service located at 20805 State Route 125 in Blue Creek as the "George B. Lewis Post Office Building".